haycoin/geth-truffle-docker/README.md

 - **Truffle**: where you can test and deploy smart contracts
 - **Netstats**: which will collect and send your node perf to our devchain dashboard on http://factory.shinit.net:15000

-We strongly encourage to read all this document do understand each step, but if you are in hurry and have to start working asap just go to Annexe Quick Install.
+We strongly encourage to read all this document to understand each step, but if you are in hurry and have to start working asap just go to Annexe Quick Install.

 ## 0. Prerequisit
 - A linux VM, preferable ubuntu 14.x or 16.x.
 If you are on windows or MAC, please use [Vagrant](#vagrant) --> see in annexes